syncfusion-content/fileformat-docs/File-Formats/XlsIO/Assemblies-Required.md

 N> Excel to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin and UWP applications.

-The following assemblies are required to be referred in addition to the above mentioned assemblies for converting the chart present in the Excel document into PDF.
+The following assemblies are to be referred in addition to the above mentioned assemblies for converting charts present in the Excel document into PDF/Image.
 <table>
 <tr>
 <th>